-- (A) Open burn permits may be issued only for the following purposes: - (1) Elimination of fire of health hazard that cannot be abated by other practical means. - (2) Ground thawing for utility repair and construction. - (3) Disposal of vegetative matter for managing forest, prairie or wildlife habitat, and in the development and maintenance of land and rights-of-way where chipping, composting, land spreading, or other alternative methods are not practical. - (4) Disposal of diseased trees generated on-site, diseased or infected nursery stock, diseased beehives. - (5) Disposal of unpainted, untreated, non-glued lumber and wood shakes generated from construction, where recycling, reuse, removal or other alternative disposal methods are not practical. - (6) Disposal of yard waste materials at the Vergas Yard Waste Site. - (B) Fire training permits can only issued by the Minnesota Department of Natural Resources. - (C) Permits for the operation of permanent tree and brush burning sites may only be issued by the Minnesota Department of Natural Resources (DNR).
+- (A) Open burn permits may be issued only for the following purposes: - (1) Elimination of fire of health hazard that cannot be abated by other practical means. - (2) Ground thawing for utility repair and construction. - (3) Disposal of vegetative matter for managing forest, prairie or wildlife habitat, and in the development and maintenance of land and rights-of-way where chipping, composting, land spreading or other alternative methods are not practical. - (4) Disposal of diseased trees generated on-site, diseased or infected nursery stock, diseased bee hives. - (5) Disposal of unpainted, untreated, non-glued lumber and wood shakes generated from construction, where recycling, reuse, removal or other alternative disposal methods are not practical. - (6) Disposal of yard waste materials at the Vergas Yard Waste Site. - (B) Fire training permits can only issued by the DNR. - (C) Permits for the operation of permanent tree and brush burning sites may only be issued by the Minnesota Department of Natural Resources (DNR).
 Penalty, see ' 92.99

-' 92.64 PERMIT APPLICATION FOR OPEN BURNING; PERMIT FEES.
+92.64 PERMIT APPLICATION FOR OPEN BURNING; PERMIT FEES.

-(A) Open burning permits shall be obtained by making application on a form prescribed the

-Department of Natural Resources (DNR) and adopted by the Fire Department.
+- (A) Open burning permits shall be obtained by making an application on a form prescribed by the Department of Natural Resources (DNR). and adopted by the Fire Department.
 The permit application shall be presented to the Fire Chief, Fire Marshal, and Assistant Fire Marshals for reviewing and processing those applications.

-(B) An open burning permit shall require the payment of a fee.
+Except, the City will still require proof of a DNR burning permit even when the ground is snow covered for all fires not requiring a permit. - (B) An open burning permit shall require the payment of a fee.
 Permit fees shall be in the amount established in the Ordinance Establishing Fees and Charges, authorized by ' 30.11, as it may be amended from time to time.